benante/Guess-What-/README.md

-## In House Project
+## Guess What ??

-In House Project is an exciting game that merges the creativity of Pictionary with the unpredictable twists of Chinese Whispers.
+Guess What ?? is an exciting game that merges the creativity of Pictionary with the unpredictable twists of Chinese Whispers.

 ## How it Works